 The one weird trick for losing face fat fast, dumping your double chin, and chiseling your cheeks?

 That is, reduce the percentage of your total body weight that’s fat, or the amount of fat stored in your entire body.

 You see, “targeted fat loss”—the idea that you can reduce the fatness of a specific region of your body—doesn’t really exist.

-When you exercise a muscle group, it does cause fat to be burned around it, but the effect is too slight to be significant.
-That’s why you can’t get abs by doing crunches, and you can’t get a chiseled jaw line by doing weird facial exercises.
+When you exercise a muscle group, it does cause fat to be burned around it, but the effect is too slight to significantly change your appearance.
+That’s why you can’t get abs by doing crunches, and you can’t get a chiseled jawline by doing weird facial exercises or biting rubber balls.

-What you can do, however, is use diet and exercise to reduce your body fat levels, and as you get leaner, your face will get slimmer and slimmer.
+What you can do, however, is use diet and exercise to reduce your body fat levels, and as you get leaner, your face, neck, chin, and cheek fat will wither away.

-How quickly is determined by your genetics, but as I mentioned earlier, most men that don’t naturally have strong facial features need to be around 10% body fat to have a sharp look, and most women need to be around 20%.
+How quickly you lose face fat is determined by your genetics and how fast you lose fat on the whole, but as I mentioned earlier, most men that don’t naturally have strong facial features need to be around 10% body fat to have a sharp look, and most women need to be around 20%.

 Let’s take a minute to look at some visuals from people that have transformed their physiques using the programs in my books.

 Six months later, she was 35 pounds lighter, and check out how much her face leaned out.